 Tuk Tuks – Three Wheelers and Safety

 Ideal for those ‘just around the corner’ trips, these small auto-rickshaws are fast, fun, and a little hair-raising at times.
-A tuk-tuk has become an icon and the most recognisable transportation feature of Bangkok.
+A tuk-tuk has become an icon and the most recognisable form of Bangkok transportation.
 They’re perfect for nipping in between traffic lanes and cars in the tourist areas such as Chinatown, but remember if it’s a 10-minute ride it shouldn’t cost more than about 60-80 THB.
 Prices are usually inflated by the driver and you need to negotiate and haggle with him to get the price down.

 If this is your first time in Bangkok a tuk-tuk ride would be a fun experience but you’ll soon discover it could be a lot cheaper using a taxi or train.

 For safety, we wouldn’t recommend using them in rush hour as you would be breathing in the hazardous fumes from other engines around you especially the buses!

 They are plentiful, cheap if not free, and cover the whole city.
 The issue is working out which bus goes where can be confusing.
 Without a bus route map or local help forget it, but when you do get to use one, you’ll be amazed at how organised Bangkok’s bus system is.
 Buses are the most affordable way to travel around the city but you can find the conductors and drivers a little aggressive.

 They even come in pink!

 The red buses are probably the cheapest form of transportation anywhere in Bangkok and fares can be as low as 8 baht.
 Fares are collected by the conductor and you should always have some small change handy.
 As with other open forms of transportation don’t be surprised to be sweating and breathing in fumes as there is no air conditioning and the windows are always open!

 Warning: buses typically drive off or sometimes even slow down without stopping as you’re trying to get on or alight.